zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

         </a>
     </script>

-Inside the template we use AngularJS directives inside the template and the double curly brace notation `{{ }}` to bind expressions to elements.
+Inside the template we use AngularJS directives and the double curly brace notation `{{ }}` to bind expressions to elements.

 > It is important to note that this is still a Kendo UI Template so you [must escape the `#` symbols](http://docs.telerik.com/kendo-ui/framework/templates/overview#template-syntax).